jkcod/alfen2mqtt/README.md

 This project is written in JavaScript with the aim of publishing the Wallbox data via MQTT to be further processed by any kind of 'Smart Home' system (in my case: Loxone).

-Before running the script, adjsut the `default.template.json` file in the config folder to your needs, and rename it to `default.json`.
+Before running the script, adjust the `default.template.json` file in the config folder to your needs, and rename it to `default.json`.

-Now, yo can run the script with `node src/index.js`
+Now, you can run the script with `node src/index.js`